Soccer AM: Football League Trophy Play Your Cards Right

 For some seasons, Soccer AM had the privilege of being able to draw fixtures for each round of the Football League Trophy.

 This was normally done - in the style of British gameshow Play Your Cards Right - by the presenters cutting oversized cards onto large holders, and turning them over one at a time to generate football matches.
 This process was overseen by an independent adjudicator from the Football League Stuart Trigwell, known to Soccer AM as 'face', ridiculing a column in the Daily Mail referring to him as the 'Face of The Football League'.

 Merchandise

-Four Soccer AM DVDs were released - The Top Ten Goals of All Time in November 2004, The Ten Greatest Players of the Last Ten Years the following year, The Greatest Matches of All Time in 2006, and Dream Team - The Greatest Team in the World in 2009.
+Four Soccer AM DVDs were released by Universal Pictures Video - The Top Ten Goals of All Time in November 2004, The Ten Greatest Players of the Last Ten Years the following year, The Greatest Matches of All Time in 2006, and Dream Team - The Greatest Team in the World in 2009.

 A soundtrack of indie and rock music featured in the show's goal compilations was released in June 2006.